Dynamics of iterated function systems on the circle close to rotations: Introduction

 A set $\Lambda$ is (forward) invariant for $\IFS(\Phi)$ if $\phi_i(\Lambda)\subset \Lambda$ for all $i=1,\ldots,k$.
 We say that a closed invariant set $\Lambda$ is \emph{minimal} for $\IFS(\Phi)$ if every point of $\Lambda$ has dense orbit in $\Lambda$ or equivalently if

-Similarly to the case of group actions, a closed invariant minimal set $\Lambda$ for IFS has to satisfy one of the following: $\Lambda$ is a finite orbit, has non-empty interior, or is a Cantor set, see Theorem~\ref{p.IFS-tricotomi}.
-Observe that apriori invariant minimal Cantor sets can exist in the pieces of the spectral decomposition of Theorem~\ref{thmB}.
+Similarly to the case of group actions, a closed minimal invariant set $\Lambda$ for IFS has to satisfy one of the following: $\Lambda$ is a finite orbit, has non-empty interior, or is a Cantor set, see Theorem~\ref{p.IFS-tricotomi}.
+Observe that apriori minimal invariant Cantor sets could exist in the pieces of the spectral decomposition of Theorem~\ref{thmB}.
 The next result shows that this cannot occur and can be thought of as a Denjoy-type result for the semigroup action.